-Several Yak-25s were converted to carry four K-5 / RS-1-U beam-riding air to air missiles (AAMs), NATO codenamed "AA-1 Alkali", with two missile pylons under each wing, inboard of the engine; these aircraft were fitted with RP-1-U Izumrud radar to guide the AAMs.
+Several Yak-25s were converted to carry four K-5 / RS-1-U beam-riding air to air missiles (AAMs), NATO reporting name "AA-1 Alkali", with two missile pylons under each wing, inboard of the engine; these aircraft were fitted with RP-1-U Izumrud radar to guide the AAMs.
 In principle, these were service machines, designated "Yak-25K", but in practice, they were weapons testbeds.
 Yak-25Ks were produced by modification to test other AAMs, such as the K-8 (NATO "AA-3 Anab"), but it doesn't seem that any Flashlight ever carried AAMs operationally.

 The Yak-25 remained in service with the PVO into the late 1960s.
 It was never operated by the air arms of any other nation; none of the Yak twinjet combat aircraft were.
 Combat action of the Flashlight was limited to the occasional intercept of intruders into Soviet airspace.
 This was a common sort of thing during the Cold War; it is unclear if any Yak-25 ever fired shots in anger.
 After their firstline service, many Yak-25s were converted into radio-controlled target drones, with the designation of "Yak-25M" or "Yak-25Msh", where "M" stood for "Mischen (Target)".
 The first conversions were performed in the late 1950s.
 It is unclear when the last of the Yak-25 targets were expended.BACK_TO_TOP

 * Late in the Yak-25's production life, the Yak OKB was tasked with the development of a high altitude, long range strategic reconnaissance aircraft based on the Flashlight, to be designated the "Yak-25RV", where "RV" stood for "Razvedchik Visotniy (Reconnaissance, High Altitude)".
 Initial flight of the prototype was on 1 March 1959, with test pilot V.P.
 Smirnov at the controls.
-Once NATO got wind of the type, it was assigned the codename "Mandrake".
+Once NATO got wind of the type, it was assigned the reporting name of "Mandrake".